hasiburrahman875/CS6304_Spark_Demo/README.md

 You can access spark by typing absolute path "/opt/spark/bin/spark-shell" also.

 ### Run a scala file
-//Run a scala file using the following command
+Run a scala file using the following command spark-shell -i '/home/mrpk9/test_scala.scala'
-//spark-shell -i '/home/mrpk9/test_scala.scala'

-//Please replace the paths according to your file locations
+Please replace the paths according to your file locations